Learning the Effect of Persuasion via Difference-In-Differences: Introduction

+Third, we develop two complementary inference strategies that extend beyond the direct regression-based approach.
+The first builds on our semiparametrically efficient estimators and delivers asymptotically exact inference when the full dataset is available.
+The second offers a practical alternative for settings with limited information: it constructs confidence intervals for FPR and BPR using the reported ATT confidence interval and a statistic that captures the share of treated individuals who do not take the action of interest.
+This approach allows researchers to perform persuasion-based back-of-the-envelope inference even in the absence of full data access.

+We are not aware of prior studies analyzing persuasion rates within a DID framework.
+Related research includes \citet{yu2023binary}, who study the identification of persuasion types in the same setting as \citet{jun2023identifying}, and \citet{possebom2022probability}, who examine the identification of average persuasion rates under sample selection.
+Two companion papers, \citet{jun2025tv} and \citet{jun2025rdd}, analyze persuasion effects in observational data on televised debates and in regression discontinuity designs, respectively.\footnote{These companion papers were developed after the first version of the present study was posted on arXiv at \url{https://arxiv.org/abs/2410.14871}, extending the analysis of persuasion effects to other research designs.} While those studies focus on alternative identification strategies, the present paper develops a unified DID framework that accommodates both two-period and staggered adoption settings and delivers new results for identification, estimation and inference.

+The causal persuasion rate is conceptually related to probabilities of causation, which have been extensively studied outside economics \citep[e.g.,][]{pearl1999probabilities,Yamamoto:2012,Dawid2014fitting,Dawid2022effects,Ding:2024:arXiv:prob_necessity}.
+However, FPR conceptually differs from previously defined probabilities of causation, and prior research has mainly focused on deriving population bounds without connecting to DID methods or addressing inference.
+This line of research has been largely overlooked in economics, with \citet{possebom2022probability} as a recent exception.
+More broadly, our analysis relates to studies of treatment effects that depend on the joint distribution of potential outcomes, including early contributions by \citet{heckman1997making} and more recent work by \citet{kaji2023assessing}, who extend the persuasion framework to continuous outcomes, and by \citet{ji2023model}, who develop covariate-assisted bounds on persuasion rates without monotonicity assumptions.\footnote{In both \citet{kaji2023assessing} and \citet{ji2023model}, persuasion rates serve as illustrative examples within a broader theoretical framework that extends beyond persuasion itself; however, neither paper considers the DID setting.}

-The remainder of the paper is organized as follows. \Cref{section:parameters,section:id,section:est,section:EIF,section:discussion,section:example1} focus on the canonical case of two periods, whereas \cref{section:staggered} shows extensions to the case of staggered treatments in detail.
-In \cref{section:example1}, we present an empirical example of the two-period case by re-examining the impact of news media on the 1997 British election \citep{Ladd:Lenz:09,Hainmueller:2012}.
-In exploring staggered treatments in \cref{section:staggered}, we emphasize how to do an event-study-design-like analysis.
-In \cref{section:example2}, as an empirical example of staggered treatments, we re-evaluate the effects of curriculum reforms on political attitudes in China \citep{cantoni2017curriculum}.
-Finally, the appendices, including the online ones, include all the proofs as well as additional results and discussions.
+The remainder of the paper is organized as follows. \Cref{section:parameters,section:id,section:est,section:EIF,section:discussion,section:example1} study the canonical two-period case. \Cref{section:staggered} extends the analysis to staggered treatments and emphasizes event-study-style estimation.
+As empirical illustrations, we revisit the impact of news media on the 1997 British election \citep{Ladd:Lenz:09,Hainmueller:2012} in \Cref{section:example1} and re-evaluate curriculum reforms’ effects on political attitudes in China \citep{cantoni2017curriculum} in \Cref{section:example2}.
+The appendices, including the online materials, contain all proofs and additional results.